Obesity and overweight

 Obesity is highly stigmatised in many European countries in terms of both perceived undesirable bodily appearance and of the character defects that it is supposed to indicate.
 Even children as young as six perceive obese children as “lazy, dirty, stupid, ugly, liars and cheats” .

-Obese people have to contend with discrimination.
-A study of overweight young women in the USA showed that they earn significantly less than healthy women who are not overweight or than women with other chronic health problems .
+People living with obesity have to contend with discrimination.
+A study of young women living with excess weight in the USA showed that they earn significantly less than healthy women who are not overweight or than women with other chronic health problems .

-Compulsive overeating also occurs with increased frequency among obese people and many people with this eating disorder have a long history of bingeing and weight fluctuations .
+Compulsive overeating also occurs with increased frequency among people living with obesity and many people with this eating disorder have a long history of bingeing and weight fluctuations .

 6. What is the economic cost of obesity and overweight?